HashemMZ/BlackmagicMultiview/README.md

 To name the buttons on the GUI I used a settings.txt file that simply contains the name of device and more importantly the IP's of each device on your network.

+# An issue with Blackmagic Multiview 16
+During the development I saw there is a bug in switching among HD videos.
+The divice cannot handle the task completely and sometimes you can see some frames and writings from 4x4 view remained on the full view footage. to overcome this problem I send the commands to switch to full view twice (I saw this solves the problem) I have read on the company's website that some update for the firmware may solve this problem but I couldn't get the update because of sanctions probably!